myersg86/digitalocean-x2go-ubuntu-1804/#1do-x2go-ubuntumate1804.md

 ## Step 3 — Installing the Desktop Environment

-In this tutorial, you'll install the lightweight [MATE Desktop Environment](http://mate-desktop.org/).
-There are two ways to achieve this, but you only need to **choose one**—either the Minimal Desktop Environment *or* the Full Desktop Environment.
+In this tutorial, you'll install the lightweight [MATE Desktop Environment](http://mate-desktop.org/). to install a small, core set of packages and then build on top of them by manually adding whatever you need afterward, you can use the `ubuntu-mate-core` *metapackage*.

 **Add Required Repositories for Desktop Environment**